 How to find an Uber activation center in your area

-Uber will provide you with a list of mechanics and activation centers in your area who are qualified to do the inspection.
+Uber provides a list of activation centers in your area at help.uber.com.
+Enter your city in the upper corner, then search for the keyword “Inspections.”
+Click the article about vehicle inspections.
+It will contain another link to a list of activation centers and info about approved mechanics.
 Most chain repair shops (Midas, Jiffy Lube, etc) are approved to do the inspection and the whole process only take around thirty minutes.

-Before you can get on the road as an Uber driver, your car has to pass a mechanical inspection at a professional repair shop.
-The inspection covers mechanical and safety features that any well-maintained car should be able to pass with ease, and now that many inspections are performed at Activation Centers, inspectors go into even less detail than before.
+The Uber vehicle inspection covers mechanical and safety features that any well-maintained car should be able to pass with ease, and now that many inspections are performed at Activation Centers, inspectors go into even less detail than before.

 Two items on the list that many people regularly fail are the tire tread test and the brake pad depth test.
 If you haven’t replaced your tires or brakes in awhile, you could be in for some big up-front expenses before you can get on the road.
 The good news is that you can write off the expenses at tax time.

-Free Inspections: Uber Activation Centers and other approved mechanics
+Get a Free Inspections at Uber Activation Centers, Greenlight Spots, and approved mechanics

-In some of the major Uber markets like Los Angeles and San Francisco, Uber provides Activation Centers that can perform the vehicle inspection for free and help upload your other documents.
+In many larger markets, Uber provides free inspections at places called Greenlight Spots, Greenlight Hubs, or Inspection centers.
+These are locations that can perform the vehicle inspection for free and help you apply to drive and upload your documents.
 If you pass the inspection at an activation center, Uber will upload the inspection document for you.
 Uber also lists other affiliated mechanics shops that can perform free inspections.
 Check Ubermovement.com to see if your city has an Activation Center or other locations that provide free inspections.

 Will paint and body damage disqualify your car?